-honest and fair, This part of the law is represented by the white chrysanthemum.
-It shows truth, honor, trustworthiness, equality and fairness friendly and helpful, The zinnia represents thoughtfulness about friends, while Baby's Breath represents generosity.
+honest and fair,

+This part of the law is represented by the white chrysanthemum.
+It shows truth, honor, trustworthiness, equality and fairness friendly and helpful, considerate and caring, courageous and strong,

+The zinnia represents thoughtfulness about friends, while Baby's Breath represents generosity.

-considerate and caring, Together, a red and a white Rose stand for a warm and caring heart.
+Together, a red and a white Rose stand for a warm and caring heart.